metaplex-foundation/developer-hub/src/pages/umi/toolbox/priority-fees-and-compute-managment.md

 ---
-title: Compute Budget Program
+title: Priority Fees and Compute Mangement
-metaTitle: Compute Budget Program | Toolbox
+metaTitle: Priority Fees and Compute Mangement | Toolbox
-description: How to use the Solana Compute Budget Program with Umi.
+description: How to use Priority Fees and the Compute Budget Program with Umi.
 ---

-## Compute Budget Program

 The Compute Budget Program allows us to set a custom Compute Unit limit and price.
 You can read more about this program in [Solana's official documentation](https://docs.solana.com/developing/programming-model/runtime#compute-budget).

-### Set Compute Unit limit
+## Set Compute Unit limit

 This instruction allows you to set a custom Compute Unit limit for your transaction.